 The PS MUST generate policy event messages immediately after determining the result of a policy request.
 The result may be based upon PS internal authorization and admission control mechanisms or, upon receiving a response to its Gate-Set and Gate-Delete messages from the CMTS.
 The PS creates a timestamp for an event message when it receives a request from the AM but does not generate the event until it knows the outcome of the request.
+For Multicast Gates, the PS additionally indicates the Multicast Classifier and the SharedResourceID in the policy event messages.

-7.4.1.1 Policy Request
+7.4.1.1 Policy_Request